punchcard-cms/punchcard/CONTRIBUTING.md

 * We have [EditorConfig](http://editorconfig.org/) files set up for Punchcard.
 Having EditorConfig installed and used will help ensure that editors are configured to follow our conventions.
 * We have JavaScript and Sass linting set up (where appropriate).
 Before committing code, make sure that linting has been run locally and passes by running `npm run lint`
 * We have automated testing set up.
-It can be run locally by by running `npm run test`.
+They can be run locally by by running `npm test` from the command line.
 This will run linting, our test suite, and show code coverage.
+These same tests are run as part of our automated test suite and must pass for all pull requests.
 * For consistency, follow the conventions that the team has in place that aren't necessarily covered by our automated test suite.
 For instance, the team may be using `map` instead of `forEach`, or partial conventions in Sass.
 * When writing browser code, ensure it works cross-browser in all Evergreen (auto-updating, not tied to a operating system version, not referred to by version number) browsers, as well as the latest version of Safari on iOS devices.
 * When writing browser code, we adhere to the principles of [progressive enhancement](http://alistapart.com/article/understandingprogressiveenhancement) and expect new code to follow the same principles.